josephHelfenbein/NeuroPBR/training/README.md

 Samples are shuffled once per run and split deterministically with the seed.

 ### On-the-Fly Resizing
-Both inputs and targets are resized to `config.data.image_size` (default 1024×1024) via the dataset transform, so you can keep full-res files on disk.
+Both inputs and targets are loaded at native 2048×2048 resolution (default `config.data.image_size`).
+No downscaling is applied by default.

 ### Dataset Verification Snippet
 ```bash